 The roots are spread wide underground to find nutrients in the soil as there is less of it.

-The sharp thorns on these trees prevent the animals to eat them.
+The sharp thorns on these trees prevent the animals from eating them.

-In this habitat, animals like donkeys, camels, rattlesnakes, porcupines, wild deer, Nilgai, and rabbit thrive.
+In this habitat, animals like donkeys, camels, rattlesnakes, porcupines, wild deer, Nilgai, and rabbits thrive.

 The trees in these forests remain a leafless major part of the time hence called thorn scrub or scrub jungles.

 The humidity is much less than 50%, and the temperature is quite high, it may be between 25 to 30 degrees.

 The trees in the Thorn Forests are found in the semi-arid areas of Gujarat, Rajasthan, Madhya Pradesh, Chhattisgarh, Uttar Pradesh, and Haryana.
 The dominant trees are - Acacias, palms, euphorbias, and cacti exist in the thorn forest.

 Thorn Forest is a type of desert formation that has scrub-like vegetation.
 These forests are mostly tropical and subtropical.
 They have trees and plants with armed thorns and spines.
 Thorn forests experience rainfall scarcity and these types of vegetation are prevalent in the arid regions.